 Can Hyperpigmentation Be Prevented?

-Like we said, in most cases, hyperpigmentation is harmless, but some people want to get rid of it to restore a more youthful appearance.
+Hyperpigmentation is harmless, but it can be frustrating to have an uneven skin tone, and some people want to get rid of it to restore a more youthful appearance.

 - Azelaic or kojic acid